xdivla/website-monitor/README.md

 - If the response takes more than 10 seconds, the connection will timout.

-- Checks SSL certificate expiry and
+- Checks SSL certificate expiry date

 ## Instructions